lisong2019/web/_pages/about.md

 ======
 1. Analytic Methods in Accident Research
 2. IEEE Transactions on Intelligent Transportation Systems
+3. Accident Analysis and Prevention
-3. Journal of Intelligent and Connected Vehicles
+4. Journal of Intelligent and Connected Vehicles
-4. Transportation Research Record
+5. Transportation Research Record
-5. Journal of Transportation Engineering, Part A: Systems
+6. Journal of Transportation Engineering, Part A: Systems
+7. Traffic Injury and Prevention
-6. Physica A: Statistical Mechanics and its Applications
+8. Physica A: Statistical Mechanics and its Applications
-7. Transportation Planning and Technology
+9. Transportation Planning and Technology
-8. Journal of Traffic and Transportation Engineering (English Edition)
+10. Journal of Traffic and Transportation Engineering (English Edition)
-9. International Journal of Transportation Science and Technology
+11. International Journal of Transportation Science and Technology
-10. Journal of Advanced Transportation
+12. Journal of Advanced Transportation
-11. Case Studies on Transport Policy
+13. Case Studies on Transport Policy
-12. COTA International Conference for Transportation Professionals
+14. COTA International Conference for Transportation Professionals
-13. Cogent Engineering
+15. Cogent Engineering
-14. Connection Science
+16. Connection Science
 <br>

 Visitors